sneaker-bot/js-formatter/README.md

 options :

-  read_file : if the code is in a file set to true
+  read_file : if the code is in a file set to true otherwise set it to false

-  write_file : if you want to write the beautify code out to a file set it to true
+  write_file : if you want to write the beautify code out to a file set it to true otherwise set it to false if you dont want to write it out to a file

   path : this is the path to the code you want to beautify